haddersbadders/edu-tel/_src/posts/extending-site-11ty.md

 To extend this, I'll cover:

 - Adding additional directories for template files, images, CSS, data etc
-- Passthrough for static files that don;t need processing
+- Passthrough, for static files like images and CSS that don't need processing
 - Setting up a script to start the server
 - Defining Nunjucks as the templating engine
 - Adding site data